leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

    and speedup the whole procedure.
  - **Enable local development.**
    Our goal was to enable every team member to contribute in right away from migration sub-project start.
-The plan was to setup local [Vagrant](http://www.vagrantup.com/) virtual environment, similar to existing STAGE and/or PROD.
+The plan was to setup local [Vagrant] [11] virtual environment, similar to existing STAGE and/or PROD.
 That way everybody would be able to reproduce problems, contribute and provide fixes, reduce initial ramp-up time, remove dependency for AWS in local development.
  - **Document things.**
    One of the problems in early estimation was getting grasp of existing environment, understanding existing topology, it's difficulty and all